 Availability Location Mode Semester 1 UWA (Perth) Face to face

-- Students are able to (1) work effectively in teams; (2) communicate effectively using technical reports; (3) demonstrate critical thinking and information literacy; (4) explain the basic theory and principles of hydraulics and their applications in engineering; (5) apply knowledge of hydraulics to solve a wide range of engineering problems; (6) demonstrate skills in problem identification, formulation and solution; and (7) solve practical engineering problems using the skills established through the unit.
+Students are able to (1) work effectively in teams; (2) communicate effectively using technical reports; (3) demonstrate critical thinking and information literacy; (4) explain the theory and principles of hydraulics and their applications in civil engineering; (5) apply knowledge of hydraulics to solve a wide range of engineering problems; and (6) demonstrate skills in analysing experimental uncertainties.

-- Typically this unit is assessed in the following ways: (1) assignments; (2) laboratories; and (3) in-class quizzes.
+Indicative assessments in this unit are as follows: (1) assignments; (2) lab report; and (3) test and exam.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 Munson, B. R., Young, D. F. and Okiishi, T. H. Fundamentals of Fluid Mechanics, 4th edn: John Wiley & Sons Inc. 2002